Mxbonn/visualwakewords/README.md

 The `pyvww.pytorch.VisualWakeWordsClassification` can be used in pytorch like any other pytorch image classification dataset such as MNIST or ImageNet.

-Note: If you used the script for to create the annotations for the 115k/8k split, you need to move or copy the train2014 and val2014 directories to a shared directory.
+Note: If you used the script `create_coco_train_minival_split.py` to create the annotations for the 115k/8k split, you need to move or copy the train2014 and val2014 directories to a shared directory.
 E.g.:
 ```bash
 cd path-to-mscoco-dataset/
 mkdir all